I wish I understand

 By using “understand,” you can say that the poem aims at the mind rather than the heart; but on the other hand, if the reader focuses on “wish,” you can say the poem leans more to haiku.
 And to give more emphasis to this, Mr. Welch wrote a comment below this post:

 “When the poem says “I wish I understand,” to me the emphasis is on wishing, thus an emotion of longing.
 Consequently, that points to feeling rather than the intellect, which I think makes the poem lean more towards haiku than senryu.
 The fact that there’s more to the poem than just a cute veneer also points to it being a haiku rather than a senryu.
 Nor does the poem have a victim or make fun of anything, which is common with senryu.
 Definitely a haiku!”

 In terms of sound, the letter “w” features strongly, giving an impression of yearning.
 Also, the letter “s” makes a prominent showing.
 This sound gives it a more musical reading.

-This senryu is at once serious and lighthearted, which supplies it with more dimension.
+This senryu, or haiku, is at once serious and lighthearted, which supplies it with more dimension.
 The reader does not know if the poet is serious or playful about what she wrote, but this adds to the white space of the senryu and makes it all that more enjoyable to read.